alpiepho/vscode-hints/README.md

 Some of the files I am changing on the remote system have limited permissions.
 In that case I can right-click on the file in the directory tree, "copy path", then in a terminal window:

 <pre>
-sudo chmod 777 <paste from copy path>
+sudo chmod 777 {paste from copy path}
 </pre>